 - 11a.
-How many health center patients were screened for social risk factors using a standardized screener during the calendar year?
+How many health center patients were screened for health-related needs using a standardized screener during the calendar year?
 (Only respond to this if the response to Question 11 is "a.
-Yes.") - 12.
-Which standardized screener(s) for social risk factors, if any, did you use during the calendar year?
+Yes" and count only patients who completed (some of or all of) the screener) - 12.
+Which standardized screener(s) for health-related needs, if any, did you use during the calendar year?
 (Select all that apply.
 Only respond to this if your response to Question 11a is greater than 0.) - a.
 Accountable Health Communities Screening Tools - b.
 Upstream Risks Screening Tool and Guide - c.
 IHELLP - d.
 Recommend Social and Behavioral Domains for EHRs - e.
 Protocol for Responding to and Assessing Patients' Assets, Risks, and Experiences (PRAPARE) - f.
 Well Child Care, Evaluation, Community Resources, Advocacy, Referral, Education (WE CARE) - g.
 WellRx - h.
-Health Leads Screening Toolkit i.
+Health Leads Screening Toolkit - i.
 Other (please describe: \\\\\)

-Note: Health centers that are screening for social risks, using the definition noted in Question 11, but are NOT using one of the standardized screening tools listed should respond "i.
+Note: Health centers that are screening for health-related needs, using the definition noted in Question 11, but are NOT using one of the standardized screening tools listed should respond "i.
 Other."
 Specify that you are using standardized questions from various screening tools.